MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storagereplica/New-SRPartnership.md

 New-SRPartnership @Parameters
 ```

 This command creates a replication topology between servers SR-SRV05 and SR-SRV06.
+The SR-SRV05
-The SR-SRV05 server is the source and SR-SRV06 is the destination for the D: volume.
+server is the source and SR-SRV06 is the destination, with volume D: used as both the source and
+destination.
 The E: volume contains the logs for this partnership.
-The log has the default value of 8GB.
+The log has the default value of
-The replication mode has the default value of synchronous.
+8GB.
+As the replication mode has not been specified, it will use the default value of synchronous.
 The command does not specify seeding, encryption, and consistency groups.
+Replication will start
-Replication starts immediately.
+immediately.

 This example uses splatting to pass parameter values from the `$Parameters` variable to the command.
 Learn more about [Splatting](/powershell/module/microsoft.powershell.core/about/about_splatting).